GISDev01/py-async-dl-imgs/README.md

 # py-async-dl-imgs
-Need to download a bunch of images - quick script to do it with python's asyncio on AWS
+A quick script for downloading hundreds of thousands of Internet-accessible images via public URLs with python's asyncio on AWS.
+-Can save the images either on the local OS disk or to S3 with boto.